samquaye82/Q15_Analytics/README.md

 Allow me to reintroduce myself my name is Sam

-I'm a freelance citizen data scientist and continuous data science learner.
+I'm a freelance data professional and continuous learner of all things data science and development.

 - 🔭 I’m currently working on some interesting business intelligence projects to help SME health and wellness businesses use data to make better and more profitable decisions.

 - 👯 I’m looking to collaborate with people with good energy on interesting and impactful projects.
 If you run a brick and mortar health and wellness business or are in the personal coaching industry and are looking for ways to optimise what you do then I'd be open to having a conversation about how we can collaborate.